Igalia/vkrunner/README.md

 which physical device to open.
 If no physical device with the corresponding requirements can be found then it will report an error.

+In addition to VkPhysicalDeviceFeatures, the name of a feature from any feature struct from an extension that VkRunner is aware of can also be requested.
+In that case VkRunner will also implicitly require the corresponding device extension.
+It will also need the `VK_KHR_get_physical_device_properties2` instance extension in order to check for the feature.
+For example, specifying `shaderFloat16` in the require section will make it also require the `VK_KHR_shader_float16_int8` extension.
+VkRunner will then enable the feature via the VkPhysicalDeviceFloat16Int8FeaturesKHR struct when creating the device.

 > _extension_

 Any line that is not a feature and contains entirely alphanumeric and